christinaheinze/loco-lib/index.md

 **Dependencies**

-We provide two different random projections -- "sparse" and the discrete cosine transform "DCT".
+We provide two different random projections -- "sparse" and the subsampled randomised discrete cosine transform "SDCT".
 The latter depends on [FFTW](http://www.fftw.org/) which needs to be preinstalled on all worker nodes.
 Also note that FFTW is not thread-safe which may cause problems depending on the cluster architecture used.
 Therefore, we currently recommend to use the option "sparse".
 We aim to add more documentation on how to use the DCT in the future.

 # Examples